-2.5 Accounting for the baby boom
+2.5 Accounting for the Baby Boom

-While we are primarily interested in recent changes in fertility behavior, an earlier challenge for the economics of fertility continues to be a subject of ongoing research, namely, how to account for the baby boom.
-As Fig. 1 shows, many high-income economies experienced a substantial rise in fertility following World War II that lasted throughout the 1950s, until a trend towards low fertility was once again established in the 1960s.
-The quantity-quality mechanism does not provide a convincing account of the baby boom, in that this would require investments in child quality to drop during the boom, something for which there is little evidence.
-In fact, investments in human capital, as measured by schooling levels, continued to increase (see Fig. 4).
+While we are primarily interested here in recent changes in fertility behavior, an earlier challenge for the economics of fertility continues to be the subject of ongoing research; namely, how to account for the baby boom.
+As Figure 1 shows, many high-income economies experienced a substantial rise in fertility following World War II that lasted throughout the 1950s, until a trend towards low fertility was once again established in the 1960s.
+The quantityquality mechanism does not provide a convincing account of the baby boom, in that this would require investments in child quality to drop during the boom, something for which there is little evidence.
+In fact, investments in human capital, as measured by schooling levels, continued to increase (see Figure 4).
 Recent explanations of the baby boom have instead focused on either the link between women's labor market opportunities and fertility, or on other sources of change in the cost of children.

-Greenwood et al. (2005a) explore the role of technological improvements in the household in generating the baby boom.
+Greenwood, Seshadri, and Vandenbroucke (2005) explore the role of technological improvements in the household in generating the baby boom.
 Starting in the 1930s and continuing through at least the 1950s, appliances such as the refrigerator, washing machine, and dishwasher were adopted by a large share of households in the United States and other countries.
-Greenwood et al. (2005a) argue that these innovations greatly reduced the time required for household production.
+Greenwood, Seshadri, and Vandenbroucke argue that these innovations greatly reduced the time required for household production.
 The resultant time savings, in turn, freed up time for having more children.
 Bailey and Collins (2011) question the quantitative importance of this mechanism, noting that the spread of household appliances and electrification at the US county level does not predict fertility decline.
-In a later paper, Greenwood et al. (2015) argue that this correlation is not, however, informative for the household technology hypothesis, given that both appliance ownership and fertility are related to income.
+In a later paper, Greenwood, Seshadri, and Vandenbroucke (2015) argue that this correlation is not, however, informative for the household technology hypothesis, given that both appliance ownership and fertility are related to income.

 Along similar lines, Albanesi and Olivetti (2014, 2016) consider the role of technological innovations affecting maternal health, such as the introduction of antibiotics that greatly reduced the risk of dying from childbirth, and formula that facilitated the feeding of infants.
-Like the household innovations considered by Greenwood et al. (2005a), these changes arguably led to a persistent decline in the cost of having children, resulting in a baby boom before the long-run trend to lower fertility reestablished itself.
+Like the household innovations considered by Greenwood, Seshadri, and Vandenbroucke (2005), these changes arguably led to a persistent decline in the cost of having children, resulting in a baby boom before the long-run trend to lower fertility reestablished itself.

-Doepke et al. (2015) examine the role of women's labor market opportunities in generating the baby boom, suggesting that the baby boom is at least in part an aftereffect of World War II.
+Doepke, Hazan, and Maoz (2015) examine the role of women's labor market opportunities in generating the baby boom, suggesting that the baby boom is at least in part an aftereffect of World War II.
 During the war, millions of US women were drawn into the labor force to support wartime production while men were drafted into the armed forces.
-This wartime rise in women's participation had a persistent impact on the postwar labor market, as many of the women who joined during the war then continued to work afterwards, throughout the 1950s.
+This wartime rise in women's participation had a persistent impact on the post-war labor market, as many of the women who joined during the war then continued to work afterwards, throughout the 1950s.